P-p-H-d/mlib/README.md

 How and where it is output depends on the serializing object.
 It returns M\_SERIAL\_OK\_DONE in case of success, or M\_SERIAL\_FAILURE in case of failure.
-In case of failure, the serializing object is in an unspecified state.
+In case of failure, the serializing object is in an unspecified but valid state.
 This method is only created only if the OUT\_SERIAL methods is provided.

 ##### m\_serial\_return\_code\_t name\_in\_serial(name\_t container, m\_serial\_read\_t serial)